Argentina during World War II: 1930 military coup

+In 1930, Yrigoyen was ousted from power by the military led by José Félix Uriburu, in what became the first military coup in modern Argentine history, marking the beginning of what would be later called the Infamous Decade in Argentina.

-Supported by nationalistic sectors of the military, Uriburu tried to implement major changes to Argentine politics and government, banning political parties, suspending elections, and suspending the 1853 Constitution, with the aim to reorganizing Argentina along corporatist and fascist lines.
+Supported by nationalistic sectors of the military, Uriburu tried to implement major changes to Argentine politics and government, banning political parties and suspending both elections and the 1853 Constitution, aiming to reorganizing Argentina along corporatist and fascist lines.
 However, Uriburu's policies would face widespread opposition from civil society and from conservative factions of the military, and only a year later, in 1931, he was forced to step down.
 Thus, in November 1931, the military government called for elections, but only after banning UCR candidates and organizing a system that was broadly recognized as fraudulent.
 It was under these conditions that General Agustín P. Justo was elected president.